unchained-capital/unchained-wallets/README.md

 increase complexity and reduce inter-compatibility should be discouraged.

+### Developing against local Trezor connect
+If for some reason you need to use a [local instance of Trezor Connect](https://wiki.trezor.io/Developers_guide:Running_Trezor_Connect_on_localhost)
+The module that unchained-wallets uses to connect will need to be initialized with a custom `connectSrc` option.
+To enable this automatically, make sure to start the process that unchained-wallets is running in with the `TREZOR_DEV` environment variable set to `true` (e.g. `TREZOR_DEV=true npm run start`).

+Currently this will tell the Trezor interaction to access connect at `https://localhost:8088` which is the default.
+Custom ports not currently supported.

 ### DirectInteraction classes

 Some devices (such as a Trezor) support "direct" interactions --